Textualize/textual/docs/widgets/content_switcher.md

     --8<-- "docs/examples/widgets/content_switcher.py"
     ~~~

-    1. A `Horizontal` to hold the buttons, which with a unique ID.
+    1. A `Horizontal` to hold the buttons, each with a unique ID.
     2. This button will select the `DataTable` in the `ContentSwitcher`.
     3. This button will select the `Markdown` in the `ContentSwitcher`
     4. Note that the intial visible content is set by its ID, see below.